Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Discussion

+We have shown above that the benefits of SMC for online inference extend beyond computational efficiency.
+It is not claimed, however, that SMC is beneficial when inference is carred out offline, using the full available data.
+Over the course of any outbreak, the richness of data may grow, interventions may occur and models of increased complexity may be needed.
+It is therefore important to retain the capacity to fit new models efficiently.
+Methods such as Hamiltonian MCMC \citep{GirC11}, likelihood-tempered SMC algorithms \citep{KanBJ14}, emulation \citep{FarBCD14}, variational \citep{BleKM17} and Kalman-filtering approaches \citep{ShaK12} represent potential alternatives to achieve this.

-In answer to the question initially posed, we have provided a recipe for online tracking of an emergent epidemic using imperfect data from multiple sources.
-We have discussed many of the challenges to efficient inference, with particular focus on scenarios where the available information is rapidly evolving and is subject to sudden shocks.
-We have focused on an epidemic scenario likely to arise in the UK.
-Nevertheless, our approach addresses modelling concerns common globally \citep[e.g.][]{ShaK12, WuCLIHTCLLLR10, ShuLLA16, TebBWDV15} and can form a flexible basis for real-time modelling strategies elsewhere.
+We have focused on an epidemic scenario that has the potential to arise in the UK.
+Nevertheless, our approach addresses modelling concerns common globally \citep[e.g.][]{WuCLIHTCLLLR10, ShuLLA16, TebBWDV15} and can form a flexible basis for real-time modelling strategies elsewhere.
 Real-time modelling is, however, more than just a computational problem.
-It does require the timely availability of relevant data, but also needs a sound understanding of any likely biases, and effective interaction with experts.
+It does require the timely availability of relevant data, a sound understanding of any likely biases, and effective interaction with experts.
 In any country, only interdisciplinary collaboration between statisticians, epidemiologists and database managers can turn cutting edge methodology into a critical support tool for public health policy.